 Royal College of Physicians and Surgeons of Canada (RCPSC)

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada (RCPSC), and approved by Continuing Professional Development, Schulich School of Medicine & Dentistry, Western University.
-(10.75 hours)
+You may claim up to a maximum of 10.5 hours (credits are automatically calculated).

-Each participant should claim only those hours of credit that he/she actually spent in the activity.
+Each participant should claim only those hours of credit that he/she actually spent particiapting in the educational program.

 The Understanding Boundaries course is offered by Continuing Professional Development, Schulich School of Medicine & Dentistry, Western University and recognized by the College of Physicians and Surgeons of Ontario (CPSO).